 - Abstraction simplify problem by identifying and focusing only on important aspects. - Solve a simpler problem, then apply to the big problem. - A model is a simplified representation of an artifact. - Ignores all irrelevant elements of that artifact.

 Software Models

-- Model is an abstraction of system being developed. - By abstracting unnecessary details, powerful analyses can be performed. - Can be extracted from specifications and design (or from code) - Illustrates intended behavior of the system. - Often state machines. - Events cause the system to react, changing its internal state.
+- Abstractions of system being developed. - Can be extracted from specifications and design - (or from code) - Illustrates intended behavior of the system. - Often state machines. - Events cause the system to react, changing its internal state.

 Model-Driven Development